Conjectures on stably Newton degenerate singularities: Introduction

-with $I$ generated by the minors of the first two rows.
-My methods do not work in this example.
-This does not exclude the possibility that some unknown, complicated transformation makes these functions non-degenerate after suspension.
-The nicest proof that this cannot occur, would be to have a discrete invariant, which for non-degenerate functions can be computed from the Newton diagram and such that its value for the functions $f_{7+3k}$ can never be obtained from a Newton diagram.
-The $\zeta$-function of the monodromy comes to mind, but it is not suitable for this purpose, as it is the same for $f_{7+3k}$ and $T_{3,5,3k}$.
+We conjecture that in fact $\mu(f)=\mu(\tilde f)>\nu(\Gamma(\tilde f))$ for every $\tilde f$, stably equivalent to $f_{23}$.
+This implies degeneracy for all three concepts.
+We present Luengo's example and other examples, both stably non-degenerate and conjecturally stably degenerate.
+In particular, we conjecture that there are stably degenerate and stably non-degenerate functions on the same $\mu$-constant stratum.
+This means that simple and less simple topological invariants do not discriminate between stably degenerate and non-degenerate singularities.

+The main reason to conjecture that our examples are stably degenerate is that our methods do not work in these cases.
+We describe why they have to fail.
+This does not exclude the possibility that some unknown, complicated transformation makes the function non-degenerate after stabilisation.

 In the last section evidence is presented that every irreducible plane curve singularity (with an arbitrary number of Puiseux pairs) is stably equivalent to a non-degenerate singularity.
-The number of variables is rapidly increasing, making it difficult to check non-degeneracy.
-Therefore I in fact leave this as a conjecture.
-Degeneracy means that there are relations between the coefficients of the occurring monomials.
-In the examples there are no longer any obvious relations, and it seems possible to make the coefficients generic.
-I refer to this situation as \textit{seemingly} non-degenerate.
+The number of variables is rapidly increasing, making it difficult to determine the Newton diagram and check non-degeneracy, but the form of the equations indicates that the defining functions are non-degenerate.

-\begin{acknowledgement} I thank Claus Hertling for the decisive question about non-degeneracy for singularities on a non-smooth $\mu$-const stratum. \end{acknowledgement}
+\begin{acknowledgement} I thank Claus Hertling for asking the decisive question about non-degeneracy of singularities on a non-smooth $\mu$-const stratum. \end{acknowledgement}